A documentary film by Julian Rubinstein

 THE HOLLY goes deep inside a gentrifying community in Denver, where a shooting case involving an activist becomes a window into the political machinations of urban development and the city’s gang activity.

 Growing up in Denver, Holly Square was the only place I remember being warned not to go.
 The square’s Holly Shopping Center was the sacred home of Denver’s first Bloods gang.
 But, despite a dearth of public reporting about it, the Holly was also legendary in the Black community for its activism.
-The connection between these seemingly disparate elements ultimately drove me to spend seven years reporting and writing a book that explores the relationship between activism and street violence in this and other vulnerable neighborhoods.
-(The book was published in 2021.)
+The connection between these seemingly disparate elements ultimately drove me to spend seven years reporting and writing a multigenerational story that explores the relationship between activism and street violence, from the Black Power movement to current day.
+The book was published in 2021 and, like the documentary, its “explosive” findings (Axios) of the targeting of a prominent activist set off a yearlong #battlefortruth as key people in Denver attempted to derail the project by spreading falsehoods about it.
+More on that soon….

-What first drew my attention to the project was a story in the New York Times about a shooting in Holly Square involving a well-known activist, Terrance Roberts.
-A third-generation resident of his historic neighborhood, Terrance now faced life in prison after firing five shots at a young gang member he worked with—during his own peace rally.
+But back in 2013, I was living in Brooklyn when a story in the New York Times caught my eye—about a shooting in Holly Square involving a well-known activist, Terrance Roberts.
+A third-generation resident of his historic neighborhood, Terrance now faced life in prison after firing five shots at a young gang member he worked with, during his own peace rally.

 The damage was significant.
 Not only was the young gang member paralyzed, but Terrance—himself a former gang member—had been working on a federal anti-gang effort that aimed to reduce gun and gang violence in his community.
 Now, violence was on the rise again, as were tensions over a high-profile redevelopment of Holly Square that Terrance had become the face of.

 I managed to reach Terrance, who was out on bond and facing attempted murder charges.
 He agreed to meet me.
-He was an oversized presence, bursting with opinions on everything from slavery to hip hop to law enforcement’s use of gang informants.
+He was an oversized presence, bursting with opinions on everything from slavery to hip hop to law enforcement’s use of gang informants to divide Black communities.
 All of it seemed to come back to the Holly.
 “I love the Holly,” he told me.
 “I’ve been shot for the Holly.
 It created my whole character.”

 Terrance had a theory about the day of the peace rally that wasn’t represented in any of the voluminous media coverage of the case.
 He believed he had been attacked by gang members working for law enforcement—because of his activism.
 Others I connected with in the community shared this perspective.
 “I knew [Terrance] was in danger the day he started marching,” one well-known clergyman told me.
 “The day he started speaking up, he was in danger.”